MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 - Understand the different components of this client and whether you should install it

-- How to install the client for users, with information about prerequisites, installation options, and verification checks
+- How to install the client for users, with information about prerequisites, installation options and parameters, and verification checks

-- How to accommodate custom configurations that might be needed
+- How to accommodate custom configurations that often require editing the registry

 - Locate the client files and usage logs